 The image of the staid, forelock-tugging old-school soul of the land who only reads things on paper and drinks beer in front of the races still has a degree of truth to it.
 But things are changing quickly and King St and Tracta are hoping the results of two research projects might help clear up a few misperceptions about the rural market, both in terms of media usage and the role of women.

-The big three traditional areas of TV, radio and print are still very highly used across all segments:
+three traditional areas of TV, radio and print are still very highly used across

 Some of the digital numbers include: